-Species of rodents in and around Spokane, WA that property owners regularly encounter include field mice, house mice, roof rats, and Norway rats.
+Property owners regularly encounter species of rodents in and around Spokane, WA, including field mice, house mice, roof rats, and Norway rats.

 Field mice have small, stocky bodies covered in coarse chestnut brown to dark brown fur, with a light grey underbelly.
 They have a blunt nose and short ears.
 Field mice live outside, often in areas near homes and buildings, allowing them to easily find their way indoors to forage for food and shelter.

 House mice have oval-shaped bodies covered in light brown or gray fur and a lighter-colored underbelly.
 They have a pointed nose and small ears.
 House mice commonly invade homes and other structures.

 Roof rats have a thin, athletic body that allows them to climb and enter into structures at the roof level easily.
 Dark brown or black fur with gray hairs scattered throughout covers their body, and their underbelly is lighter.
 Roof rats have pointed noses.